chaos-mesh/website/blog/2021-01-08-how-to-simulate-io-faults-at-runtime.md

 <!--truncate-->

-In a production environment, filesystem faults might occur due to various incidents such as disk failures and administrator errors.
-As a Chaos Engineering platform, Chaos Mesh has supported simulating I/O faults in a filesystem ever since its early versions.
-By simply adding an IOChaos CustomResourceDefinition (CRD), we can watch how the filesystem fails and returns errors.

 However, before Chaos Mesh 1.0, this experiment was not easy and may have consumed a lot of resources.
 We needed to inject sidecar containers to the Pod through the mutating admission webhooks and rewrite the `ENTRYPOINT` command.
 Even if no fault was injected, the injected sidecar container caused a substantial amount of overhead.

 Chaos Mesh 1.0 has changed all this.
 Now, we can use IOChaos to inject faults to a filesystem at runtime.
 This simplifies the process and greatly reduces system overhead.
 This blog post introduces how we implement the IOChaos experiment without using a sidecar.